-Progression Route: Successful completion of Higher A or B can lead to Advanced
+Progression Route: Successful completion of Higher A or B can lead to Advanced Higher.

-Higher.
 English is recognised by prestigious universities such as those in The Russell Group as a key 'facilitating' subject which shows a level of ability with language, argumentation and analysis desirable for any subject.
 It is particularly useful for Literature, Languages/Linguistics, Law, Philosophy, History, Politics, Psychology, Theatre Studies and Media and Communication awards.
-'STEM' subjects are starting to use the quality of a candidate's English pass as a discriminating factor when offering entry to high-demand courses such as journalism, publishing, research and information skills/librarianship, speech and language therapy, linguistics, media and advertising, law, politics, advocacy work, hospitality and tourism management, amongst many others.
+'STEM' subjects are starting to use the quality of a candidate's English pass as a discriminating factor when offering entry to high-demand courses such as Medicine and Veterinary Medicine.

+Careers: English is applicable to a huge variety of careers.
+Common careers are journalism, publishing, research and information skills/librarianship, speech and language therapy, linguistics, media and advertising, law, politics, advocacy work, hospitality and tourism management, amongst many others.